uts/reporta/README.md

 #### Filters

-Often you will want the records returned by the report to be filter by a certain criteria.
+Often you will want the row returned by the report to be filter by a certain criteria.
 Let's create filter our report by a date range any also by a project status field.

 ```ruby
 class ProjectReport